numoonchld/numoonchld.github.io/_drafts/dsp-notes-2-complex-exponentials.md

     - built with a combination of these bases
     - decomposed into a linear combination of these bases

+- the basis of a space is a family of vectors which are least like each other
+    - but they all belong to the same space
+    - as a linear combination, the basis vectors capture all the information within their vector space

-- popular fourier transform is simply a change of basis
+- fourier transform is simply a change of basis

 <hr>